gologic-ben/flyway-demo/README.md

 docker compose up --build --detach app
 ```

-Check database content, table `users` has new columns and `age` is updated to 0 for all users.
+Check database content, table `users` has new columns and `age` is updated to 5 for all users.

-### restart from scratch, no ?
+### Restart from scratch, no ?

 Ok, let's simulate that host is a new environment, remove containers and database volumes.